High School Co-op

 Course Description:

-Our United States history class will involve lots of writing which will be a great practice for test-taking and English literature; college applications and essays.
+This course is created using the Notgrass Exploring America history curriculum.
 As we go through American history from the early 1400s to present day, the students will learn that history has a direct influence on our lives today.
 The students will have a Bible-based history class that will delve into inspiring stories of people who have acted on their faith and made great strides for our country.
+Students will have the opportunity to go deeper on a topic of their choosing as they prepare for a class presentation each quarter.

 Required Materials: